RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 Professional versus Programmatic Travel

 Programmatic Travel During Tenure - Programmatic travel typically involves travel to collect data or use equipment or facilities at other locations.
-These travel expenses are sometimes paid by the sponsoring laboratory, either directly to the Associate through invitational travel orders or by a supplement to the NRC contract.
+These travel expenses are sometimes paid by the sponsoring laboratory, either directly to the Associate through invitational travel orders or by a supplement to the Academies contract.
 Consult with the LPR regarding authorization and funding of program travel.

 Request to Renew or Renew an Award